tballmsft/pxt-tilesprite/README.md

 # pxt-tileworld

-This extension defines "TileWorld" for sprites that move Up, Right, Left Down on a matrix.
+This [MakeCode Arcade](https://arcade.makecode.com/) extension defines "TileWorld" for sprites that move Up, Right, Left Down on a matrix.
 For an example game programmed with the TileWorld extension, see https://github.com/tballmsft/pxt-bouldergame.

 ## Reference